 After you decide on a housecleaning rate for your services, you need to think about how to take payments (you want to make money, after all).
 Customers can pay in a variety of ways, so you want to be sure to invest in a payments system that accepts traditional magstripe cards, EMV chip cards, and mobile payments like Apple Pay.

-Many cleaning businesses also use invoicing software to bill clients for housekeeping.
+Many cleaning businesses also use [invoicing software] to bill clients for housekeeping.
 This kind of software allows you to quickly create an invoice on your computer and email it directly to your customer.
+If you rely on mobile invoicing, it’s important to invest in an invoices app that allows you to send invoices and collect payments all in one place.

 How much does a housekeeper make?